fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 1. How do I create a safe environment for others to speak up?
 1. Listen to others, pause when you're called out, refrain from centering yourself

-Reference to her slides for volunteering opportunities
+Reference to Bianca's slides for volunteering opportunities